proxima-one/proxima-cli/Tutorial-Creating-Data-Vertex.md

 ## Connecting to the project
-Once the project is running, we can immediately connect to it through the a react native interface.

-While this gives us the data, it lacks the ability to

-We can use gain  Proxima SDK
+Once it is running, we can immediately connect to and receive data from the data vertex through its graphQL server, or through the Proxima SDK.
+If there is no concern about security it is possible to use your data vertex as a standalone server, but without the SDK it is impossible to authenticate the data given in each request.

+If we use the Proxima SDK to connect to a data vertex it is possible to open up a variety of new features, most notably the abiltiy to verifiy and authenticate the data being requested.
 If you want to learn how to connect to a data vertex through the Proxima SDK check out our tutorial.